msteveb/tmake/README.md

 values are considered to belong to a key until the next key.
 This approach make it very easy to compose rules by simply appending keys and values.

-Note that many keys do not expect any values.
+Note that many keys are simple flags and do not expect any values.

+-depends args
+	List of files/targets upon which this target depends.
+	These targets are available to the -do command as $depends Note that -inputs are automatically added to -depends.

+-inputs args
+	List of files/targets which are used by the -do command to create the target.
+	These targets are available to the -do command as $inputs.

+-do command
+	Tcl script to run when the target needs to be built.
+	Unless the target is phony, the -do command *must* create the given target(s).
+	The standard variables are set for the rule ($inputs, $target, etc.)
+	See 'Variables available to commands'

 -phony
 	Marks the target as phony.
 A phony target is considered to always need building